-13.3.2 Frequency- and pair-matching
+13.3.2 Frequency and pair matching

 In applying frequency-matching to categorical variables, the overall frequency of the potential confounder(s) is made the same in the 2 outcome (case and control) or exposure (cohort) groups.
 In pair- or individual-matching, one or more (eg m) control(s) is individually matched, with respect to the confounder, to each case.
 Relative to frequency-matching, pair-matching requires a more complex analysis, is generally less efficient (statistically), and makes it difficult to assess interaction between the exposure and confounder.
 However, pair-matching might be the only alternative when categories are very refined.
-For example if we want to match on age, gender, and race in a case-control study of lung cancer, we will have to identify an individual without lung cancer of the same age, gender, and race as each case is identified.
+For example if we want to match on age, gender and breed in a case-control study of equine lameness, we will have to identify an individual non-lame horse of the same age, gender and breed.
 Generally, we select between 1 to 4 controls matched to each case.
 There is minimal gain in efficiency if the control-to-case ratio exceeds 4:1.
 Although not necessary, it is simplest to use a fixed control-to-case ratio.